threader/PC-Tuning/docs/physical-setup.md

 - It is highly recommended that you ensure your CPU, RAM & GPU are completely stable before configuring a new operating system (or using your PC at all) as crashes can lead to data corruption or irreversible damage to hardware.

-- Stress testing involves running a heavy load on a specific hardware component to ensure that it can withstand the load without crashing, temperatures of the component will increase during this stage [[1](https://youtu.be/CNj0x_R20tY)].
+- Stress testing involves running a heavy load on a specific hardware component to ensure that it can withstand the load without crashing [[1](https://youtu.be/CNj0x_R20tY)].
 There are many tools to stress different components, & every tool may have different algorithms which is why it is a good idea to use a variety of tools.
-There are countless factors that contribute to stability such as temperature, power quality, quality of VRMs, silicon lottery etc. It is also important to stress the component for a sufficient amount of time
+There are countless factors that contribute to stability such as temperature, power quality, quality of VRMs, silicon lottery etc.